NBISweden/workshop-reproducible-research/docs/git.md

 is made up of; the above example contains `\h:\W \u\$`, where `\h` is the hostname, `\W` the working directory and `\u` the username.

-Some programmers like to also show the current branch on their prompt, thus avoiding having to type `git branch` continuously.
+Some people like to also show the current branch on their prompt, thus avoiding having to type `git branch` continuously.
 There are several ways you might do this, and we're only presenting one of them here: a bash function.

 ```bash
 git_branch() {